 75% of the world’s poor and food insecure inhabitants rely on agriculture and natural resources as their livelihood.
 With climate change creating more volatile weather conditions, and adversely affecting food production, what will happen to the farmers who rely on these crops to provide the necessities of life?
 And what will happen to the rest of the world who relies on these farmers to produce food?

-Eat Less Meat: try to eat one meat-free meal per day.
+Eat Less Meat: Eat one meat-free meal per day.
 As livestock agriculture accounts for a significant portion of greenhouse gas emissions, find your protein elsewhere one meal per day.
+Or go plant based.

 Buy Organic: Simply put, organic farming is easier on the environment.
 However, the ideal scenario is to purchase locally grown organic food.